microsoft/Moonlit/SpaceEvo/README.md

 # SpaceEvo
-This is the code for our paper SpaceEvo.
-We propose an algorithm to search for INT8-quantization-friendly search spaces based on block-wise knowledge distillation.
+This is the code for our ICCV'2023 paper titled **SpaceEvo: Hardware-Friendly Search Space Design for Efficient INT8 Inference**.
+SpaceEvo is an algorithm to search for INT8-quantization-friendly search spaces based on block-wise knowledge distillation.
 Then we use NAS algorithms to train and quantize the supernet and search for efficient 8-bit subnets for deployment on different platforms.
+Check our [paper](https://arxiv.org/abs/2303.08308) for more details.

 ## Checkpoints
 Our trained supernets' checkpoints are available in